Lenoftawa/RP/ETH-only LEB8s RPIP.md

 The delivery schedule for Saturn 1 is already challenging, in fact it is the primary motivation for this proposal.
 Delivering this interim measure cannot be allowed to intefere with Saturn development.

 ### RPL Value
-The reward system should avoid encouraging the selling of RPL or unnecessary churn in minipool creation.
+The reward system should discourage the selling or unstaking RPL, and ideally increase RPL staking.

 ### Exit and Re-enter Churn
-The proposal needs to minimize incentives for Node Operators to close existing minipools only to create new ETH-only LEB8s, as this would be distruptive and not be beneficial to the Rocketpool protocol.
+The proposal needs to minimize incentives for Node Operators to close existing minipools only to create new ETH-only LEB8s.
+Even if RPL remains staked, it is unnecessarily distruptive.

 ## Dynamic Commission Proposal